Cape Town. You are incredible.

 Helicopter Ride Above Cape Town

-RELATED: Another famous beach – and one that is often recommended in lists such as these is 8km stretch of white sand at Noordhoek Beach – however in 2018 there have been a string of muggings, attacks and murders – and both locals and tourists have been advised to avoid the area for their own safety.
+RELATED: Another famous beach – and one that is often recommended in lists such as these is 8km stretch of white sand at Noordhoek Beach – however in 2018 there was a string of muggings, attacks and murders; which seem to have continued into 2020 – and both locals and tourists have been advised to avoid the area for their own safety.

 With it’s colorful Instagram-worthy beach huts, it’s a wonder that this beach isn’t over-run with selfie-stick toting tourists, but (for now) it remains an relatively unknown spot among tourists and is one of the real hidden gems in Cape Town.
 Surfers on the other hand know that Muizenberg Beach is home to one of the most active surfing communities in South Africa, and locals flock in droves to the beach during summer to enjoy this stretch of white sand perfection.